-- Projects that could result in the significant diminishment of priority ecosystem services or social values at a particular site are considered high risk.
-Ecosystem services are benefits that people obtain from ecosystems including food, freshwater, shelter, timber, surface water purification, carbon storage and sequestration, climate regulation, and protection from natural hazards.
-Examples of social values include site attributes important for ethnic or religious reasons or attributes of cultural or historic significance.
-Examples of ecologically or socially sensitive locations are provided in Appendix A. - Projects that are in locations, industries, or sectors with historical issues related to adverse impacts on Project Affected People are considered high risk.
-Other circumstances that may be considered high risk include projects with demonstrated local opposition, environments of fragile security or history of security personnel abuses, legacy of gender or ethnic discrimination/violence, or country contexts where national Human Rights laws are below international standards. - Projects that are in locations, industries, or sectors with a documented history of Labor Rights (See Glossary) issues are considered high risk.
-Examples of such high risk projects may involve significant construction activities or manual harvesting of agricultural commodities or Extractive Industries (See Glossary), which may present circumstances that make it difficult for Workers to exercise trade union rights, or have a higher likelihood of using forced (including trafficked) or child labor. - 2.6 OPIC categorizes all projects and Subprojects as Category A, B, C or D based on environmental and social factors.
-OPIC may apply an additional classification of Special Consideration (See Glossary) to projects that have heightened potential for adverse project-related social risks related to the involvement of or impact on Project Affected People including Workers. - Category A projects may have significant adverse environmental and/or social impacts that are irreversible, sensitive, diverse, or unprecedented in the absence of adequate mitigation measures.
-Category A projects are considered high risk.
+- Projects that are in locations, industries, or sectors with historical issues related to adverse impacts on Project Affected People are considered high risk.
+Other circumstances that may be considered high risk include projects with demonstrated local opposition, environments of fragile security or history of security personnel abuses, legacy of gender or ethnic discrimination/violence, or country contexts where national Human Rights laws are below international standards. - Projects that are in locations, industries, or and sectors with a documented clear history of Labor Rights (See Glossary) issues are considered high higher risk.
+Examples of such high higher risk projects may involve significant construction activities or manual harvesting of agricultural commodities or Extractive Industries (See Glossary), which may present circumstances that make it difficult for Workers to exercise trade union rights, and/or have a higher likelihood of using forced (including trafficked) or child labor as a result of employment arrangements that could restrict Workers' exit from the work.

+2.6 OPIC categorizes all projects and Subprojects as Category A, B, C or D based on environmental and social factors.
+OPIC may apply an additional classification of Special Consideration (See Glossary) to projects that have heightened potential for project-related social risks related to the involvement of or impact on Project Affected People including Workers to projects based on labor-related factors.

+- Category A projects are likely to have significant adverse environmental and/or social impacts that are irreversible, sensitive, diverse, or unprecedented.
+In the absence of adequate mitigation measures, Category A projects are considered highhigher risk.
 Appendix A provides an illustrative list of sensitive sectors and project siting factors that may lead to a Category A categorization. - Category B projects are likely to have limited adverse environmental and/or social impacts that are few in number, generally site-specific, largely reversible and readily addressed through mitigation measures.
 Category B projects are considered medium risk.
 For these reasons, the scope of OPIC's environmental and social assessment for Category B projects is narrower than that required for Category A projects.
-Examples of Category B projects may include small to medium scale housing developments in urban areas, restaurants, and light manufacturing. - Category C projects are likely to have minimal adverse environmental or social impacts.
-Examples of Category C projects may include financial services, telecommunications projects not involving new physical infrastructure, bid bonds and data processing.
+Examples of Category B projects may include, but are not limited to, small to medium scale housing developments in urban areas, restaurants, and light manufacturing. - Category C projects are likely to have minimal adverse environmental or social impacts.
+Examples of Category C projects may include but are not limited to financial services, telecommunications projects not involving new physical infrastructure, bid bonds and data processing.